Cottin/learn-country-quiz/README.md

 # Country Quiz
-This is an exercise to learn about Continious Deployment and trunk based development.
+This is an exercise to learn about Continious Deployment, trunk based development and feature flags.
 Divide into teams of 3 and come up with a team name.

 ## Introduction
 You're all employees at the company Initech in sunny California.